This article is part of The Ascender, the Highrise platform for articles and resources.

 When a leader goes out of their way to help out members of their team and recognize their efforts in the workplace, they practice emotional intelligence.
 Many leaders don't always do this as they prefer not to mix their own emotions with team members.

-However, good leaders display acts of kindness in the workplace and add a more personalized touch, making them better performers and encouraging good working relationships with and among diverse individuals.
+However, good leaders display acts of kindness in the workplace and add a more personalized touch, making them better performers and working with diverse individuals.

 <div id="five">